Cpt-Dingus/blog-page/Beginners guide to satellite reception.md

                     "constellation": "qpsk",
                     "symbolrate": 2333333,
                     "rrc_alpha": 0.5,
-                    "pll_bw": 0.003 // Set this to 0.002
+                    "pll_bw": 0.003 // For MetOp, set this to 0.002
                 }
             },
         ...
 ```
-4. Receive MetOp satellites as usual
+4. Try receiving the signal as usual

-If you continue to get a donut shaped constellation even after making the adjustments, you'll likely just need a bettter SDR or a machine that supports the 2.88/3.2 Msps sampling rate.
+If you continue to get a donut shaped constellation even after making the adjustments, you'll need an SDR capable of higher sampling rates.

 ## SPS is invalid error when starting pipelines

 ![SatDump screenshot showing this issue](./Assets/Radio/Low-sampling-rate.png)

-This error appears when your sampling rate is lower, than the signals symbol rate.
-Set your sampling rate to **at least** equal the symbol rate, preferebly more than that to get overhead.
+This error appears when your sampling rate is lower than the signals symbol rate.
+Set your sampling rate to be at least roughly 1.2x the symbol rate (to gain some overhead).
 If not possible, get an SDR capable of sampling at higher rates or don't receive this signal at all.

+> Note that with orbitting satellites you NEED additional overhead due to doppler shifting.
+With geostationary satellites you can push close to the minimum thanks to the signal not experiencing doppler shifting.

 ## No/cut up image output with severe vitterbi spikes when decoding signals with FEC